-April is here, and this is the time of year to brush off the dolphin/mahi mahi fishing tackle.
-Hopefully we see a little better run than we did in 2020 because let’s face it, last year was a joke in the dump for the green ones.
+April is here, and this is the time of year to brush off the mahi mahi fishing tackle.
+Hopefully we see a little better run than we did in 2021 because, let’s face it, last year was a joke.
 Anglers will need to venture out past the normal 70’-90’ reefs to find their action as the shallower reefs will slow to a crawl.
-No worries though because the deeper waters will be holding the fish!
+No worries though, because the deeper waters will be holding the fish!

-The usual amberjack haunts will have it’s share of action.
+The usual amberjack haunts will have its share of action.
 Use live bait on a 3-way swivel with the appropriate weight.
-Heavier tide will require heavier lead.
-Croakers, spots, and grunts work best for these arm shredding beasts.
-Bunkers do work, but tend to spin in heavy current and either cause a tangle or the jacks just won’t wan to touch it because they’re smarter than we think.
+Heavier tides will require heavier leads.
+Croakers, spots and grunts work best for these arm-shredding beasts.
+Bunkers do work, but tend to spin in heavy current and either cause a tangle or the jacks just won’t want to touch it because they’re smarter than we think.
 Don’t be surprised if you catch a few grouper as well as it’s their spawning season and we all know that you catch the most grouper between January 1st and April 30th…the closed season.
-Use proper care when releasing them back (circle hooks).
+Use proper care when releasing them back (circle hooks only).

 Dorado fishing.
-It can be the time of your life, or you could question yourself on why you bought a $100k boat or just filled your friends boat with $800 of fuel.
+It can be the time of your life or you could question yourself on why you bought a $100k boat or just filled your friends boat with $800 of fuel.
 Last year we just never got the full run.
-Those more adventurous went to the other side and came back in with huge hauls which means they just never crossed over to the western wall.
-Look for the usual—temperature breaks, weedlines, color changes and mass quanities of flying fish.
-Bobo trolling works in a pinch, but you’re just spinning your wheels, I can’t stress enough to follow the food chain!
-As far as what baits and skirts to use, I personally think it doesn’t matter.
+Those more adventurous that went to the other side came back in with huge hauls which means they just never crossed over the western wall.
+Look for the usual.
+Temperature breaks, weedlines, color changes and mass quanities of flying fish.
+Bobo trolling works in a pinch, but you’re really just spinning your wheels.
+I can’t stress enough to follow the food chain!
+As far as what baits and skirts work best, I personally think it doesn’t matter.
 I like all natural, so I run all naked baits.
 Every now and then I’ll send a chugger back to make some noise, but my success rate is much higher on naked ballyhoo.
 Use teasers, dredges, bowling pins…anything to create a bait school effect.
-Let’s cross our fingers for a good April dolphin run!
+Let’s cross our fingers for a good April mahi mahi run!

 Capt.
 Chris Cameron